sconklin/go-lcd-backpack/README.md

 - How to obtain fresh Golang installation to RPi device:

-  - Download from [Dave Cheney Unofficial ARM tarballs for Go](http://dave.cheney.net/unofficial-arm-tarballs) proper tar.gz file.
+  - Download proper tar.gz file from [Dave Cheney Unofficial ARM tarballs for Go](http://dave.cheney.net/unofficial-arm-tarballs).
 You should choose between ARMv5, ARMv6 and ARMv7 architectures.
-Ordinary legacy RPi devices correspond to ARMv6 architecture, newest to ARMv7.
+Usually legacy RPi devices correspond to ARMv6 architecture, newest to ARMv7.
   - Extract content to folder /usr/local/go/.
   - Make links in /usr/bin/ for go, gofmt and godoc binaries located in /usr/local/go/bin/.
 Use "ln -s ..." command.
   - Setup all necessary Golang environments in .bashrc file.
 It should look like this: